 Less than 1% of WNV cases become severely ill with a neurological illness such as encephalitis or meningitis.
 With the inflammation of the brain or surrounding tissue, these WNV patients can experience headaches, high fever, stiff neck, disorientation, coma, tremors, seizures or paralysis.
 Elderly individuals and people with certain medical conditions such as kidney disease, cancer, diabetes, hypertension or those who have had an organ transplant are at higher risk for serious neurological WNV illness.
 Severe WNV disease can take several weeks to a month to recover while some neurological health effects can become permanent.
 About 10% of those who develop severe neurological WNV illness will die.

 There is no vaccine or specific treatment for West Nile Virus.
 Treatment should focus on relieving symptoms while those who experience severe neurological illness often need to be hospitalized.
 If you suspect you have West Nile Virus it is vital to see a doctor for proper care.

 Prevention is the best way to avoid West Nile Virus in the South Shore.
 Avoiding mosquitoes and mosquito bites is the best method of WNV prevention.
 Mosquito Squad of Southeastern Mass offers a variety of mosquito control methods for your property.
-Our best-selling mosquito barrier spray will eliminate 85-90% of the mosquitoes on your property, and we’ll come back and spray every 2-3 weeks for the season.
+Our best-selling mosquito barrier treatment will eliminate 85-90% of the mosquitoes on your property, and we’ll come back and mist every 2-3 weeks for the season.
 Call today for mosquito control in Plymouth, Kingston, Scituate and the rest of the South Shore Mass area.